Build And Release Engineer Jobs in USA with Visa Sponsorship

 Which visa types do employers typically use to sponsor Build and Release Engineers?

-H-1B is the most common pathway, used for initial sponsorship from outside the company.
+H-1B visa is the most common pathway, used for initial sponsorship from outside the company.
 L-1B applies if you're already employed by a multinational and transferring from an overseas office with at least one year of tenure.
 O-1A is an option for engineers with exceptional records, such as open-source contributions with significant community impact, published technical work, or industry recognition.

 How can I find Build and Release Engineer jobs that offer visa sponsorship?